Cummins Heater Grid

 The intake manifold of your Cummins diesel engine uses an air heater element assembly which is located at the top of the engines intake manifold.
 The air heater element is used to pre-heat the incoming air to the intake manifold.
 This is done to help engine starting and improve driveability with cool or cold outside temperatures.
 Electrical supply for the air heater element is controlled by the ECM / Engine Control Module through the engines heater relays.

-The Cummins ECM uses the signal from the intake manifold air temperature sensor to determine proper heater cycling.
+The Cummins ECM uses the signal from the intake manifold air temperature sensor to determine proper intake heater grid cycling.
 When air temperatures below 60° Farenhiegth are detected the intake manifold heater will run for 10 seconds or longer to aid in Cold temperature starting.
 If temperatures are frigid, the amount of time the heater grid is activated can be longer.
 During this period the "Wait-to-Start" light is illuminated.
 When the heater grid cycle has finished, the "Wait

 To Start light" and heater will go off.
 The heater grid element will continue to cycle on and off after the engine is running.
 This will occur until the intake manifold reaches 60° or the truck reaches about 15 mph.